pyaiot/pyaiot/README.md

 connects to the broker websocket server and starts to communicate with the nodes.

-Of course you can set the environment variables at your needs:
+Of course the default environment variables can be changed in order to fit your
+needs:
 `BROKER_PORT`, `BROKER_HOST`, `DASHBOARD_PORT`, `DASHBOARD_TITLE`,
 `DASHBOARD_LOGO`, `DASHBOARD_FAVICON`, `CAMERA_URL`.